 Glasgow has long held an affiliation with South Africa and in 1981 the city awarded Nelson Mandela the Freedom of the City, the first UK city to do so.

 The University of Glasgow will consider students who have gained high scores in their National School exams for direct entry into first year.
-Students who have taken a recognised foundation or access programme or equivalent will also be considered, as well as those students who have studied GCE A Levels.
+Students who have taken a recognised foundation or access programme or equivalent will also be considered.

 National Senior Certificate: Your entry requirements depend on when you completed high school.